 - Pale or whitish coloration

-signs a grow light is too far from a plant
+Signs a grow light is too far from a plant

 When plants aren’t getting enough light, either from too little sunlight or grow lamps that are too far away or too weak, they’ll show the following signs: